Belet-Šuḫnir and Belet-Terraban

-Names and character
+Names

 The names of Belet-Šuḫnir and Belet-Terraban, written conventionally as dBe-la-at-Šuḫ-nir and dBe-la-at-Dar-ra-ba-an, can be translated as, respectively, "lady of Šuḫnir" and "lady of Terraban."
 They are derived from the presumed cult centers of these goddesses whose precise location remains uncertain.
 In sources postdating the Ur III period, the first element could be represented logographically with the cuneiform sign NIN, though this alternate writing is only known from Eshnunna.
 Furthermore, the toponym Šuḫnir started to be written as Šuknir in later periods.
 According to Antonie Cavigneaux and Manfred Krebernik both of the discussed cities were likely located in the proximity of modern Kirkuk.
 They might have belonged to Simurrum.
 Douglas Frayne concluded that both cities were located next to each other on the road which lead from the intersection of Jebel Hamrin and the Diyala River to ancient Arrapha.
 He further suggests that Terraban might correspond to "Terqan opposite Gutium" known from Mesopotamian sources, and to modern Tawwuq.
 The city is attested already in Old Akkadian documents from Gasur (later Nuzi).
 In contrast, Šuḫnir is not well attested as a toponym in known sources.
 Markus Hilgert suggests that since its writing is not uniform, it might have originated in a language different from Sumerian or Akkadian.
 On this basis he concludes that seeking phonetically similar geographic terms is difficult.
 A less plausible proposal is that the name of Belet-Šuḫnir should instead be interpreted as "lady of the noble diadem" (Belet SUH.NIR).

+Character

 In known sources, Belet-Šuḫnir and Belet-Terraban almost always appear together.
 This is well attested in the archives from the Ur III period, where only a handful of texts mention Belet-Šuḫnir on her own.
 In the texts of the Ur administration where the two are paired, Belet-Šuḫnir always precedes Belet-Terraban, though in inscriptions from two seals from Eshnunna (Tell Asmar) they are arranged in the opposite order.
 The reverse order is also present in an offering list from this city.
 They also occur one after another in the Weidner god list, where they precede Gazbaba, and in the Nippur god list.
 They are also commonly discussed together in modern publications, and share a single entry in the Reallexikon der Assyriologie und Vorderasiatischen Archäologie.